mrakgr/Trading-Journal/journal_2025.md

 It gave me the power to do that I want, and it gave me a trading stake.
 And now it will give me the power to beat the market.

 I will find the edges and exploit them.

+10:55am.

+> The advantage of a stock printing in the after-hours and in premarket is that it gives us clues on how it will behave when the market opens.
+There are certain after-hours and premarket setups that make us more confident that there will be an opening drive.

+I wonder what the premarket price action he is talking about is?

+> Yeah, and when these trades don’t work, you take a pretty big rip, and you’ll start your day with a pretty big loss....

+These trade reviews are so good.
+They are talking about it as an advanced trade.

+> I think one of our better technical analysis trades is when something explodes from a resistance level, has a nice up move away from a resistance level, and then pulls back to that price again quickly.
+This is a good area to buy.
+It’s a very strong and powerful technical analysis trade.

+I think I often saw this pattern.

+> So you might not be great at buying things that necessarily pull back, but you might want to make a distinction that when something was at resistance and it moved away from that resistance very strongly [and] then pulls back on light volume to that price, that’s a very solid technical trade.

+In fact, the Nikkei panic trade on which Lance Breitstein made 10m was exactly this sort of pattern.

+It sold of hugely, had huge snap rally, and then sold off slowly back to resistance before starting to climb back up.

+Tbh, when it comes to buying down, I am never sure where to put my stops, so I'd rather buy down and get out if it doesn't work in 15m or so.

+The usual time based system that I am using for my longer term trades.

+The most important thing is that the edge be there in a trade, not that I use price stops.

+These kinds of trades have a cup pattern, so it'd be good to buy when the selling start to run into real resistance and the price starts curving up.

+11:30am.
+I need to trade based on momentum principles, I just have to find out where they can be applied intraday.

+For the Opening Drive plays, I should definitely code a bot to do them as they require strong execution skills.

+Don't want to be clicking buttons while the market is moving quickly.

+11:35am.
+I could probably replace price stops with time stops and momentum, as well as VWAP and still be profitable, but I will have to further research.